ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 You'll find that `toString` method that we were wondering about before!

+But where did this prototype come from?
+Well it turns out that whenever we create an object with the `{}` syntax, the interpreter automatically assigns it the Object prototype.

 It's also important to know that if Javascript can't find the property in the prototype of the object you were looking at, it continues looking at the prototype's prototype, and so on until there are no more prototypes.
+If it hits the end and doesn't find it, it returns an error.
+This sequence of prototypes is called the **prototype chain**.

 {% capture note4 %}
 You might wonder what is at the end of the prototype chain.
 The root of the prototype chain is called `Object.prototype`